-Adding a name to the title of a house gives that person ownership rights to your home.
+Adding someone to to a house title after gives that person ownership rights to your home.
 If your home is owned free and clear, then you'll just need to complete a new deed in both names that will replace the current deed.
-If the home has a mortgage, you'll need permission from the lender before you make any changes to your title.
+If you're adding someone to a deed with a mortgage, you'll need permission from the lender before you make any changes to your title.

 If There Is a Mortgage

 So, "Can you add someone to a deed without refinancing?
 You'll need to contact the lender to see if it's possible to add a name without adding them to the mortgage.
 A change in ownership could trigger the due-on-sale clause, which means the lender can call the entire mortgage balance due immediately.

 If you can't add a name to the title, you'll need to refinance the loan to pay off the current mortgage.
 Some lenders will allow you to add a person to the deed that isn't on the mortgage, but requirements vary.
 The lender may require both names on the mortgage.

 If you're applying with the other person, the lender will look at each borrower's credit score and debt-to-income ratio.
 If she has has poor credit or a large amount of debt, that could make refinancing difficult.
 Before shopping around for loans, check your credit reports and dispute any errors or discrepancies that could affect your credit score.
 Try to limit the rate shopping to a 30-day window to minimize the effect of the inquiries.

 After the mortgage application is approved, a new deed is created in both names as part of the closing process.
 However, the lender still holds the title to the home.
 Once you've satisfied the mortgage, the lender releases the lien and transfers the title into both names as they appear on the deed.

 If There's Not a Mortgage